OHIF/Viewers/platform/docs/docs/deployment/docker.md

 docker run -d -p 3000:80/tcp -v /path/to/config/file.js:/usr/share/nginx/html/app-config.js --name ohif-viewer-container ohif-viewer-image
 ```
 :::tip
- Depending on the version of Docker, an absolute path to the local source file might be required.
+ Depending on the version of Docker, an absolute path to the local source config file might be required.
 :::
 #### Environment Variable

-In certain environments, such as deploying the Docker container to Google Cloud, it might be convenient to specify the configuration file (contents) as an environment variable.
+In certain scenarios, such as deploying the Docker container to Google Cloud, it might be convenient to specify the configuration file (contents) as an environment variable.
 That environment variable is `${APP_CONFIG}` and it can be set in the `docker run` command using the `-e` switch.

 :::tip
 It is important to stress here that the environment variable is the contents of the configuration file and NOT the path to the config file as is [typically specified](https://docs.ohif.org/configuration/configurationFiles#configuration-files) for development and build environments or for the [volume mounting method](#volume-mounting).